This is the new 320 and Up

 Could this be the day that I eat my words about CSS frameworks?
 I’ve been mean to them in the past, written harsh things.
 I once likened them to instant cake mixes in response to Jeff Croft’s What’s not to love about CSS frameworks?

-I wanted to learn more about CSS attribute selectors.—This article was originally published on And All That Malarkey on February 20th, 2005.
+—This article was originally published on And All That Malarkey on February 20th, 2005.

 I've got a Honda CRV.
 It's eleven years old.
 It's rusty around the bonnet, the electric windows are sticky and the exhaust is noisy.
 That's OK.
 It's been reliable, hardly serviced and as I only drive it a few miles about twice a week, it does everything that I need it to do.
 I'll probably drive it until I can't drive it anymore.

 Hello.
-I’m Andy Clarke, a well-known website designer and writer on art direction and design for products and websites.
-I help businesses to deliver engaging customer experiences and unique designs.
+I’m Andy Clarke, an internationally recognised product and website designer and writer on art direction for products the web.
+I help product and website owners captivate customers by delivering distinctive digital designs.

-Hire me.
-I’m available for coaching and to work on design projects.
+I’m available to work on new design projects.